nearform/udaru/README.md

 Curl examples for all the routes can be found in api/route.js

+Swagger documentation can be found once the API is running by visiting: http://localhost:8000/documentation

 To expose the routes start both the service and the API with the following:

     npm run start:service